Australian Regenerative Medicine Institute

-The Australian Regenerative Medicine Institute (ARMI) is an Australian medical research institute.
+The Australian Regenerative Medicine Institute (ARMI) is an Australian medical research institute focused on the discovery, development and translation of regenerative medicines and advanced therapies.
 Opened in April 2009, the institute is based at the campus of Monash University, in the Monash Science Technology Research and Innovation Precinct.

 ARMI is one of the world's largest regenerative medicine and stem cell research hubs.
-Its research aims to restore and regenerate damaged tissue and organs by injecting or implanting cells to allow the human body to heal and recover.
-Research focuses on developing effective treatments for a range of currently incurable diseases, such as cancer, arthritis and other musculoskeletal conditions, diabetes and cardiovascular diseases, as well as neurotrauma.
-In addition, ARMI is also looking at technologies to treat ageing itself via regeneration.
-Facilities at the Institute include FishCore, the largest zebrafish facility of its kind in the Southern Hemisphere.
+Its research focuses on heart and muscle development, immunity, neural and stem cell regeneration, organ engineering and synthetic biology to treat inherited rare diseases, neurodegenerative disorders, cardiovascular conditions, cancers and age‑related decline.

+Facilities at the institute include AquaCore, one of the Southern Hemisphere's largest aquatic preclinical research facilities.

+ARMI has strategic partnerships with the European Molecular Biology Laboratory, EMBL Australia and the University of Osaka, and was a founding member of the Centre for Commercialization of Regenerative Medicine Australia.

 History

 The institute was established through an AUD153 million joint venture between Monash University and the Victorian Government to deliver the next generation of discoveries in regenerative medicine.
-The Australian Regenerative Medicine Institute officially opened in April 2009.
+The Australian Regenerative Medicine Institute was officially opened on 8 April 2009 by Anna Burke MP and Tony Lupton MP in the presence of the Governor of Victoria Dr David de Kretser.
 Its foundation director was Professor Nadia Rosenthal.
-Rosenthal has previously served at the European Molecular Biology Laboratory and Harvard Medical School.
 Professor Peter Currie was appointed Director in February 2016, following Rosenthal's return to the US.

 In 2014, the Currie group (with collaborators) published research describing the process of hematopoietic stem cell (HSC) formation in zebrafish, furthering efforts to produce HSCs in vitro.

 Research groups

-As of December 2023, there are 15 groups at the institute.
+As of September 2026, there are 16 research groups at the institute.